What's this about?

 Building Trust

-We wanted to raise the awareness for the responsibilities of our department among our stakeholders.
-Showing our potential would not only raise the trust, but also a sense of utility.
+We wanted to increase awareness of our team's role among stakeholders.
+Showing our value would build trust and a sense of utility.

 👩🚀 explore further